Manisha7530/rag-course-assistant/README.md

 The project uses the following main components:

 1. **Whisper** — Converts course audio into text transcripts.
-2. **Chunk Processing** — Splits and merges transcript sections into useful context.
+2. **Chunk Processing** — Processes and merges transcript sections into useful context.
 3. **bge-m3** — Generates vector embeddings for transcript chunks and user questions.
 4. **Cosine Similarity** — Measures similarity between the question embedding and transcript embeddings.
 5. **Llama 3.2** — Generates the final answer using the retrieved course context.